s-ccs/unfold_duration/typst-paper2/main.typ

 #figure(
   image("assets/20241121_DurationModelling_vs_OverlapCorrection.svg", width: 100%),
+  caption: [#emph("Not") normalized mean square error results when overlap is simulated, but no duration effect is simulated for five different models (classical averaging ($y ~1$) plus the four tested models (duration as: linear, categorical, 5-spline, 10-spline variable)), once with overlap correction (blue) and once without overlap correction (orange).], )

+#pagebreak()
+== MSE Plots of Baseline Corrected Data  <BSL>

+Baseline was corrected for each marginalized ERP independently in with a baseline period of -0.5s to 0.0s.

+#figure(
+  image("assets/20241121ResultsFigure_bsl.svg", width: 100%),
-  caption: [Normalized mean squared error results for the four tested models in simulations without noise (including duration as: linear, categorical, 5-spline, 10-spline variable) between shapes (A-C) and duration distributions (color pairs).
+  caption: [Normalized mean squared error results #underline[of baseline corrected estimates] for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) in different simulation settings.
 Black line (y-value one) indicated results from classical averaging; MSE of zero indicated perfect estimation of the ground truth.
-Parameter settings for all panels: duration affects shape; overlap simulated; overlap corrected/ modeled.], )
+(A) Results when a duration effect,  but no overlap is simulated.
+The spline strategies outperform the other strategies.
+(B) Results when no duration effect and no overlap were simulated, but duration effects were still estimated.
+Little overfit is visible here.
+(C) Results when duration effects were simulated, signals overlap, and overlap correction was used for modeling.
+No interaction between duration modeling and overlap correction was observed on the MSE performance.
+(D) Results when duration effect was not simulated, and signals overlap, and results are overlap-corrected.], )

+#figure(
+  image("assets/20241126ShapeDistributionEffect_bsl.svg", width: 100%),
+  caption: [Normalized mean squared error results #underline[of baseline corrected estimates] for the four tested models in simulations without noise (including duration as: linear, categorical, 5-spline, 10-spline variable) between shapes (A-C) and duration distributions (color pairs).
+Black line (y-value one) indicated results from classical averaging; MSE of zero indicated perfect estimation of the ground truth.
+Parameter settings for all panels: duration affects shape; overlap simulated; overlap-corrected/ modeled.], )

+#figure(
+  image("assets/20241126_DurationModelling_vs_OverlapCorrection_bsl.svg", width: 100%),
+  caption: [#emph("Not") normalized mean square error results #underline[of baseline corrected estimates] when overlap is simulated, but no duration effect is simulated for five different models (classical averaging ($y ~1$) plus the four tested models (duration as: linear, categorical, 5-spline, 10-spline variable)), once with overlap correction (blue) and once without overlap correction (orange).], )